 Modern living relies heavily on energy usages.
 With imported oil at a premium, countries are beginning to wake up to the concept of producing their own energy within their country rather than shipping it in from abroad.
 Enter fracking, the drilling technique that releases natural gas from deep within the earth.

 What is fracking?

 Fracking is short for hydraulic fracturing.
-It’s the process of tapping shale and other rock formations by drilling down and forcing a combination of water, sand and chemicals into the earth in order to release natural gas.
+It’s the process of tapping shale and other rock formations by drilling down and forcing a combination of water, sand, and chemicals into the earth to release natural gas.

 The following video by CNN explains the process:

 Fracking is a controversial topic, no matter who you ask.
 Speak to anyone who is against fracking and you’ll hear tales about negative environmental impacts, damage to the earth, risk of earthquakes, and contaminated water.

 One of the most controversial aspects of fracking is the claims that it contaminates local groundwater so that it is undrinkable.
 Residents of Williston in South Dakota complained about polluted water so it got tested to see if it contained any dangerous chemicals.
 According to an EPA statement, the water tested contained “compounds likely associated with gas production practices, including hydraulic fracturing”.

 Not only is contaminated water unpleasant to taste, but it can be dangerous.
 The internet is full of videos like the one below of residents in areas where fracking is prevalent who can actually set their tap water on fire due to the high levels of methane in it.

 There is some debate about whether this phenomenon is indeed due to contamination, or if the methane was already prevalent in the water due to naturally occurring gas deposits before the fracking processes started.